10 of the Best Emerging Australian Abstract Artists of 2019

 I paint instinctively,” says Dinah.
 “I have been meditating for many years and my paintings are a direct expression of what appears to me in my meditation.
 Every painting starts as a leap of faith, a jump into the unknown, a feeling for a colour and a form, which gradually develops into a finished work.
 Every step is instinctively guided by an inner seeing.
 Each painting then becomes a reference point for what I am experiencing in my life.”

-Abstract Expressionist: Maggie McDonald
+An Abstract Artist’s Expressionism: Maggie McDonald

-Abstract artist Maggie McDonald describes her style of painting as “abstract expressionist with a strong gestural feel.
+Maggie McDonald describes her style of painting as “abstract expressionist with a strong gestural feel.
 My artworks are intuitive and very much a reflection of my emotions and perceptions of the world and my place in it.
 I am equally drawn to black and white and brightly coloured palettes.”

 “My style has developed from simple mark making in a surface design class to a more layered and textured style.
 I am constantly experimenting with different mediums and paint effects and I love seeing what the paint can do and where it wants me to go.